 Originally called Lake Edson.
 When open: June to October, great place for camping, fishing (winter if you can get there!), & boating (motorized okay - no water-skis: 5mph speed limit).
 Just over 4000' up.19

-- Camping: check into Stumpy Meadows when reopened
+Camping: check into Stumpy Meadows when opened

-- Hike the Edson Burn Interpretive Trail
+Hike the Edson Burn Interpretive Trail

-- Even swimming's A-OK!
-But recommend water-shoes with rocky beach/lake bottom.
+Even swimming's A-OK!
+But recommend Water-Shoes with rocky beach/lake bottom.
 Water temp nice in summer.

-- From I-80, Exit 119B to Hwy.
+Directions: From I-80, Exit 119B to Hwy.
 49E/193-Golden Chain Hwy.
 In Cool take 193 toward Georgetown.
 Reaching Georgetown's center, go left on Main St., turns into Wentworth Springs Rd.
 Follow all the way!

 Pristine man-made lake east of Oroville, in Plumas National Forest.
-Two adjacent campsites concession-operated April/May-Oct., first-come/first-served.
+Two adjacent campsites, concession-operated April/May-Oct., first-come/first-served.
 Tents or RVs up to 40' long.
 Swimming OK.
 530-534-6500

 See References For Rivers & Lakes in Cali>